Research & Reports

-Research and Reports on the Work of Minnesota Housing
+Research and Reporting on the Work of Minnesota Housing

 Annually, Minnesota Housing reports on the housing assistance it provided during the previous year and summarizes characteristics of households assisted by program.
 Biennially, Minnesota Housing reports on the distribution of its assistance by county.